The debate was on. My husband and I were planning a trip for our 38th anniversary and we had two free domestic airline tickets. Where would we go?

 We landed in O’Hare at about 3:00 p.m. and took the “L” train – or Chicago’s version of the subway – into the city.
 Here’s my personal opinion and first piece of advice.
-Whether you’re in New York, London, or Chicago, if you want to get a true feeling for the city and its residents, forget the taxis.
+Whether you’re in New York, London, or Chicago, if you want to get a true feeling for the city and its residents, forget the tour buses for seniors and taxis.
 Ride the subway as much as possible.

 Second piece of advice: use Hotwire.
 Maybe you’ve had a different experience, but they haven’t steered me wrong yet.
 The disadvantage is you don’t know exactly where you’ll be staying until you book it, but that’s part of the adventure and you usually pay about half price.
 I typed in a four star hotel and ended up at Whitehall Hotel.
 An older, remodeled hotel in Magnificent Mile (the swanky area of Chicago with expensive shops and trendy restaurants) with a super friendly doorman.
 Great stay.

 The Tilt – and yes, it tilts down to give you that extra sense of vertigo.